AnojeJanathanan/VBA-challenge/README.md

 #Solution For My VBA Project Titled: VBA Stock Market Analysis by Anoje Janathanan

 #The Purpose of this code is to analyze the provided stock data across the three provided worksheets in Microsoft Excel using VBA.
 This code loops throughout all 3 worksheets and calculates different metrics per stock (Percent Change, Yearly Change, and Total Stock Volume) based off of the tickers provided.
 Moreover, the data results from the script are summarized/outputted in the table alongside extra information for further analysis purposes: These include 'Greatest % Increase', 'Greatest % Decrease', and 'Greatest Total Volume'.
 Once again, the script is put together in a way that the information is presented in correspondence to each sheet.
+Here is the code with comments provided for further clarification.